eseuruk/Butler.Bot/README.md

 ![Butler.Bot.Local](/Docs/Images/Butler.Bot.Local.png)

 ## Configuration
 Configuration is file based and very simple.
-Please see full description [here](/Docs/Configuration.md)
+[Please see full description](Docs/Configuration.md)

 ## Messaging
 All bot messages are hardcoded but will be extracted to configuration files very soon.